Jt3kt/dc864.github.io/_posts/2019-12-meeting.md

 tags: [Meeting, Geek Gifts, Projects]
 ---
 # The Great Geek Gifts List (2019)
 December 2019 was a great meeting.
-Thanks to all who came out and who joined remotely!
+Thanks to all who came out and who joined remotely.
 Special thank you to our hosts, [Synergy Mill] (https://www.facebook.com/synergymill/), a fantastic hackerspace.

 {% include youtubePlayer.html id="j7S4AHuniBE" %}